SatyamSingh8306/Job_Description_Server/README.md

 # Job Description Generator API

-A professional FastAPI-based service that generates detailed job descriptions using LLM technology.
+A FastAPI-based API for generating professional job descriptions using LLMs (Groq or Ollama), with robust error handling, logging, and a Streamlit app for easy testing.

 ## Features